-After five days of walking, the group had to cross a main road and was discovered by a local taxi driver.
-Only ten minutes later, a white police car arrived at their location (Coordinates: 46°05’01.8″N 16°16’36.9″E) and four people in dark blue uniforms with “Policija” written on the back got out of the car.
-The uniform suggests that they were Croatian regular police officers.
-According to the respondents, the police officers showed their badge to the group and requested them to put all personal belongings on one spot.
+The respondents stated that after five days of walking, the group had to cross a main road and was discovered by a local taxi driver.
+Only ten minutes later, a white car reportedly arrived at their location (46.083833, 16.276917) and four people in dark blue uniforms with “Policija” written on the back got out of the car.
+According to the respondents, these people showed their badge to the group and requested them to put all personal belongings on one spot.

 “Any mobile phones, put down”, they said, “if anyone keeps the mobile you’ll have a problem”.

-After the officers checked all bags and items of the group, they called for reinforcement.
-A white van arrived with the inscription “Policija” on blue stripes and no windows in the back.
-The two officers who got out of this car were wearing dark blue uniforms as well, suggesting they were regular police officers too.
-The group was forced to get in the overheated van, which contained two benches on both sides and was – as described – far too small for the 18 people who had to squeeze onto the benches or sit on the floor.
+After the people in uniform reportedly checked all bags and items of the group, they called for reinforcement.
+The respondents reported that a white van arrived with the inscription “Policija” on blue stripes and no windows in the back.
+The two men who got out of this car were wearing dark blue uniforms as well.
+The group was allegedly forced to get in the overheated van, which contained two benches on both sides and was – as described – far too small for the 18 people who had to squeeze onto the benches or sit on the floor.
 Reportedly, the car driving was very reckless and many people had to throw up during the ride that lasted for what felt like five to six hours.
 According to the respondents, the oxygenation was so low that it felt difficult to breath.

-The group was brought to a police station in Croatia, whose location remained unclear to the respondents.
-At this place, the group was photographed, forced to sign documents which were written in Croatian and not translated to the group.
-The police officers told the group that the documents could be the admission to the camp in Zagreb, which turned out to be a lie.
-Hereafter, the group was imprisoned for two hours.
-The request for food was denied by the officers, but they were supplied with water after all.
+The group was brought to what was described as a police station in Croatia.
+The interviewees explained that at this place, the group was photographed, forced to sign documents which were written in Croatian and not translated to the group.
+The people in uniform told the group that the documents could be the admission to the camp in Zagreb, which turned out to be a lie.
+Hereafter, the group was reportedly imprisoned for two hours.
+The respondents explained that their request for food was denied, but they were supplied with water after all.

-Finally, another prisoner transport van arrived at the police station and after another 1-2 hours car riding, the group arrived at the Croatian side of the Bosnian border near Vrnograč.
-The group got handed out their personal belongings, most of their phones were destroyed.
-Still, the respondents were surprised that their bags were not set on fire as in their previous attempts and that the police officers did not beat them up.
-The respondents described the behavior of the police as “respectful“, although they laughed about them applying for asylum and rudely told them to leave Croatia: “go, go, go, go fast!“.
+Finally, another van reportedly arrived at the so-described police station and after another 1-2 hours car riding, the group arrived at the Croatian side of the Bosnian border near Vrnograč.
+The respondents explained that the group got handed out their personal belongings, but most of their phones were destroyed.
+Still, the respondents were surprised that their bags were not set on fire as in their previous attempts and that the men in uniform did not beat them up.
+The respondents described the behavior of these people as “respectful“, although they laughed about them applying for asylum and rudely told them to leave Croatia: “go, go, go, go fast!“.